 5.27.2010

-video composite of transient psychological states & circumstances
+Video compositing; psychological states & circumstances

 Finished the first and most important part of my thesis (Global Proposal for a New Emoticon) which is the 400-video stockpile of daily banalities captured via web cam.
 (Okay it's at 399, but I am kind of having anxiety about the last video, so give me a minute).
 Next step is to merge them into one massive video mosaic.
 FUN!
 (Or headache?)